MoritzR/fints2ledger/README.md

   blz: "<your bank's BLZ>"
   account: "<your account number>"
   password: "<your banking password>"
-  endpoint: <your bank fints endpoint> # e.g.: https://fints.ing-diba.de/fints/ for ING-Diba
+  endpoint: <your bank fints endpoint> # e.g.: https://fints.ing.de/fints for ING
   selectedAccount: "<account number>" # defaults to the value from "account"
                                       # useful when you have multiple accounts for the same login